-If the USER PLANE CONNECTION ESTABLISHMENT COMMAND cannot be accepted, the UE shall send a USER PLANE CONNECTION ESTABLISHMENT COMMAND REJECT message.
+If the USER PLANE CONNECTION ESTABLISHMENT COMMAND cannot be accepted, the UE shall send a USER PLANE CONNECTION ESTABLISHMENT COMMAND REJECT message to the LMF and shall consider the LCS secured user plane connection between the UE and the LMF as not established.

-Upon reception of a USER PLANE CONNECTION ESTABLISHMENT COMMAND REJECT message from the UE, the LMF shall stop the timer T5012 and shall consider the user plane connection between the UE and the LMF as not established.
+Upon reception of a USER PLANE CONNECTION ESTABLISHMENT COMMAND REJECT message from the UE, the LMF shall stop the timer T5012, release the allocated LCS-UP binding ID value and the association of the TLS connection with the UE, if any, and consider the LCS secured user plane connection between the UE and the LMF as not established.
+After that, the LMF may perform the network initiated user plane connection establishment procedure as specified in clause 6.2.1.1.2.

+NOTE: After the release of the LCS-UP binding ID value and its association with the UE, the LMF ensures not to assign the LCS-UP binding ID value to any UE for implementation specific time.